Page Contents

 If you have more time in Nashville, then you won’t run out of things to do.
 Other popular attractions in Tennessee’s capital include the Nashville Zoo, the Grand Ole Opry, and the Belle Meade Historic Site & Winery.

-There are several awesome museums to visit too including the Johnny Cash Museum, the Tennessee State Museum, and the Adventure Science Center.
+There are several awesome museums to visit too including the Johnny Cash Museum, the Tennessee State Museum, the Tennessee Safari Park located just an hour away, and the Adventure Science Center.

 Where to Stay in Nashville